Stay up to date with the latest mycotoxin information by signing up to our newsletter

-In comparison to monogastrics, ruminant animals are generally considered to be less susceptible to mycotoxicoses.
+In comparison to monogastrics, ruminant animals are generally considered to be less susceptible to the negative impacts of mycotoxins.
 This is based on the assumption that rumen flora degrade and inactivate in-feed mycotoxins.
-However, a number of mycotoxins resist rumen breakdown and ruminants often have to deal with a myriad of different challenges because their diet is complex.
-What’s more, transition cows are particularly sensitive to moulds, fungal spores and mycotoxins.
+However, a number of mycotoxins resist rumen breakdown and ruminants often have to deal with a myriad of different challenges due to the complex nature of their diets.
+Transition cows are particularly sensitive to moulds, fungal spores and mycotoxins.

 Ruminant diets typically contain both concentrates and forages.
 This increases the risk of exposure to multiple mycotoxins.
 Forages (grazed and conserved), fermented feeds and by-products all represent a significant risk to cattle depending on soil contamination, forage harvesting date, silage management, purchased feed origins and on-farm feed storage conditions.